When Vaginas Attack!

 Or in some species, she can squeeze the muscles around and just fully expel the penis.

-So, and it works remarkably well.
+So, and it, and it works remarkably well.

-these sort of gangs of bachelor ducks.
+uh these sort of gangs of of bachelor domes

+So the rest are from mates that were more consensual, that she was.
 Yeah, well, or the partner she's chosen for that season or other males she's gone out to solicit matings from.

 How interesting.